-- Receive a letter from the Program Dean/Academic Dean informing them of their failure. - Meet with the course faculty to discuss circumstances of the failure. - Meet with the Student Affairs/Services Director to clarify how to proceed with courses.
-The student may remain at the university, but may not be allowed to proceed to the next course sequence if the failed course is a pre-requisite. - Repeat the failed class the next time it is offered.
+- Receive a letter from the Program Dean/Academic Dean or Designee informing them of their failure. - Meet with the course faculty to discuss circumstances of the failure. - Meet with the Student Affairs/Services Director to clarify how to proceed with courses.
+The student may remain at the university, but may not be allowed to proceed to the next course sequence. - Repeat the failed class the next time it is offered.